 - 2005 - 2008 | Research and Teaching Assistant at the Computational Systems Biology Group (COSBI)

-I am a member of International Society of Computational Biology (ISCB) since 2007 and I often serve as a reviewer for PLoS ONE, PLoS Computational Biology, Bioinformatics, BMC Bioinformatics, JAMIA, Pharmacological Research, Proceedings B, The American Journal of Psychiatry, Scientific Reports, Nature Communications and FWO grant applications.
+I am a member of International Society of Computational Biology (ISCB) since 2007 and I often serve as a reviewer for PLoS ONE, PLoS Computational Biology, Bioinformatics, BMC Bioinformatics, JAMIA, Pharmacological Research, Proceedings B, EBioMedicine, IEEE JBHI, The American Journal of Psychiatry, Scientific Reports, Nature Communications and grant applications from several institutions such as FWO, LaCaixa, HKBU.
 I am an editorial board member of Systems Medicine .Upcoming events:

 The past few decades have witnessed a burst in the high-throughput molecular data sets, shedding light on the mechanisms underlying human genetic diseases.
 Despite the recent efforts on sequencing and genome wide association studies characterizing genetic variants associated with patient subgroups, most clinical trials fail due to the lack of efficacy and safety.
 Accordingly, my research has shaped around repurposing existing drugs for new uses by network-based modeling and stastical data analysis.
 Several projects I am currently involved in:(For prospective students: If you are interested in doing a research project, contact me via email.)